ncatlab/nlab-content/pages/9/8/8/6/16889/content.md

 * [http://globular.science](http://globular.science)

-**We recommend the Chrome browser.** <i>Globular</i> currently operates up to the level of 3-categories.
-By the yoga of [[k-tuply monoidal n-category|k-tuply monoidal n-categories]], this also allows one to construct proofs in monoidal 2-categories and braided monoidal 1-categories.
-An extension to 4-categories is actively in development.
+**We recommend the Chrome browser.**

+<i>Globular</i> currently operates up to the level of 4-categories.
+By the yoga of [[k-tuply monoidal n-category|k-tuply monoidal n-categories]], this also allows one to construct proofs in the following settings:

+* Monoidal 3-category
+* Monoidal 2-category, optionally with a braiding
+* Monoidal category, optionally with a braiding or symmetry

+The 4-category structure went live on 8 March 2016, and should be used with care until it has been thoroughly tested.
+The 3-category structure has been robustly tested and can be used confidently.

 The model of [[semistrict]] higher categories that _Globular_ uses puts all the weak structure in the interchangers, and higher associated structures.
-For [[3-categories]], this means that _Globular_ implements the axioms of a [[Gray category]].
-Since every tricategory is equivalent to a semistrict 3-category, this means that any algebraic proof in a finitely-presented tricategory can be formalized.
+At the level of 4-categories, this is an implementation of a new definition of semistrict 4-category which is not yet published, and for which it is conjectured that every weak 4-category is equivalent to a semistrict 4-category.
+At the level of [[3-categories]], _Globular_ implements the axioms of a [[Gray category]]; since every tricategory is known to be equivalent to a semistrict 3-category, this means that any algebraic proof in a finitely-presented tricategory can be formalized.

 _Globular_ is free to use, and [open-source](https://github.com/jamievicary/globular).
 There is a lot to be done, on both a theoretical and practical level, and anybody can get involved with development.
 If you are interested, please get in touch with [Jamie Vicary](http://www.cs.ox.ac.uk/people/jamie.vicary/). _Globular_ has been developed in the [Quantum Group](http://www.cs.ox.ac.uk/activities/quantum/) of the [Department of Computer Science](http://www.cs.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), by [Krzysztof Bar](https://www.cs.ox.ac.uk/people/krzysztof.bar/), Katherine Casey, [Aleks Kissinger](http://www.cs.ru.nl/A.Kissinger/), [Jamie Vicary](http://www.cs.ox.ac.uk/people/jamie.vicary/) and [Caspar Wylie]().